Pixel (973) 784-8402

 • The violation caused the victim’s injuries (Causation)

 In other words, legal responsibility in premises liability claims boils down to whether the landowner’s negligence caused the victim’s injuries.
-Determinations of negligence are usually based on an understanding of what a reasonable person would do in similar circumstances.
+Determinations of negligence are usually based on an understanding of what a reasonable person would do in similar circumstances surrounding the incident.
 It’s not enough that the landowner actually caused the injury.
 They must have also specifically violated some standard of reasonable behavior when they caused it.
+An in-depth knowledge of premises liability law is essential for evaluating whether a property owner’s actions meet the required legal standards.

 Actual vs. Constructive Notice in Premises Liability Claims